 Answer: Yes, it can be repaired by either removing the damaged floorboards and replaced with new, or in some cases with minor scratches, these can be touched up with a special marker pen.

-Question: Will a timber floor scratch or indent?
+Question: Will my timber floor scratch or dent?

 Question: Is it necessary to acclimatize timber floors?

 Answer: Yes, but do not open boxes, with good quality ENGINEERED ply-backed timber floors such as TIMBERWALK the floor is far more stable due to the ply backing which is less likely to move, if the timber has been shipped in from another area, we suggest that two days will be sufficient, by leaving the sealed boxes on the site, it is not necessary to open the boxes.

 Question: Will the timber floors change color, or damage, when exposed to light & sunlight?